Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Online Maximum-Likelihood Quantum State Tomography by Q-Soft-Bayes

 where \( \overline{\rho}_T \coloneqq ( \rho_1 + \cdots + \rho_T ) / T \) and the expectation is with respect to the randomness in \( B_t \) of Stochastic Soft-Bayes.
 Recall \( f \) is the objective function in ML QST as defined in \eqref{eq_f} or \eqref{eq_f_expectation} (the two definitions are equivalent). \end{proposition}

 Therefore, Stochastic-Q-Soft-Bayes outputs an approximate ML estimator of expected optimization error smaller than \( \varepsilon \) in \( O ( ( D \log D ) / \varepsilon ^ 2 ) \) iterations.
-As each iteration of Stochastic-Q-Soft-Bayes requires computing a matrix exponential and two matrix logarithms, the per-iteration computational complexity is \( O ( D^3 ) \).
+Each iteration of Stochastic-Q-Soft-Bayes requires computing a matrix exponential and two matrix logarithms.
+The overall time complexity is hence \( O ( ( D ^ 4 \log D ) / \varepsilon ^ 2 ) \).
+One may adopt anytime online-to-batch \cite{Cutkosky2019}, which seems to empirically yield faster convergence.
+According to \cite{Cutkosky2019}, the optimization error guarantee remains the same; the only difference is that $\nabla f$ are evaluated at $\overline{\rho}_t$ instead of $\rho_t$ when implementing Soft-Bayes, so the overall time complexity also remains the same.